 Full Spectrum Leadership is Lockheed Martin’s model for promoting and accelerating the latter type of change - the type that allows the company to create its own destiny and ensure that it will continue to thrive in the face of new competitive challenges.

-For Sondra Barbour, Executive Vice President, Information Systems & Global Solutions, the evidence that Full Spectrum Leadership is taking hold can be found in conversations that have nothing to do with performance evaluations or hiring.
+For Sondra Barbour, Executive Vice President, Information Systems & Global Solutions, the evidence that Full Spectrum Leadership has taken hold can be found in conversations that have nothing to do with performance evaluations or hiring.

 Leadership Imperatives at Lockheed Martin

 A leader at Lockheed Martin must be able to:

 - Deliver Results - Leaders are ultimately responsible for delivering results, and that means consistently meeting expectations and delivering value to our customers and stakeholders.

 - Shape the Future - Leaders must be forward-thinkers who are able to envision a future state, set the direction, and then passionately articulate the steps and changes necessary to make it happen.

 - Build Effective Relationships - Leaders need to be able to establish and maintain strong, enduring and effective relationships within Lockheed Martin and with our customers, employees, teammates and community.

 - Energize the Team - Leaders must create a positive, engaging work environment where people can develop and excel, and foster a diverse and inclusive culture that builds trust and aligns with Lockheed Martin values.

 - Model Personal Excellence, Integrity and Accountability - Leaders at all levels are role models for employees, whether they intend to be or not.
 They must demonstrate a commitment to personal excellence and set a high standard for ethical behavior and integrity.